-The people are of one mind about voluntarily becoming the principal agents in the quarantine efforts and pooling their strengths.
+The people are of one mind about voluntarily becoming the principal agents in the infectious disease prevention and control efforts and pooling their strengths.
 A voluntary campaign to reduce commercial rents is spreading across the country.
 In particular, the outpouring of encouraging messages and voluntary supports is continuing for residents in Daegu and Gyeongsangbuk-do Province, which have been suffering severely.

 Politicians have also put their hearts and minds together.
 A special committee for COVID-19 countermeasures was established at the National Assembly.
 The Assembly also swiftly passed three bills to revise acts related to the COVID-19 outbreak, including the Infectious Disease Control and Prevention Act and the Quarantine Act.
 All of the members have expressed their intention to cooperate regarding drawing up a supplementary budget.
 I am very grateful to them.

 As the first phase of the National Assembly’s cooperation for the nationwide response has proceeded well, I ask you to further enhance and speed up collaboration.
-In order to assist damage recovery and strengthen the nation’s quarantine capabilities, I look forward to seeing you provide support through budgetary and institutional means.
+In order to assist damage recovery and strengthen the nation’s infectious disease prevention and control capabilities, I look forward to seeing you provide support through budgetary and institutional means.

-During the MERS outbreak in 2015, a special committee was formed in the National Assembly that strengthened our capabilities to cope with infectious diseases, including the establishment of treatment facilities designated to handle suspected cases exclusively and the expansion of negative-pressure wards.
-At present, it’s crucial to join forces across party lines to end the COVID-19 outbreak as early as possible, but at the same time, we should use this outbreak as an opportunity to raise national quarantine capabilities to a new level.
+During the MERS outbreak in 2015, a special committee was formed in the National Assembly that strengthened our capabilities to cope with infectious diseases, including the establishment of screening stations and the expansion of negative-pressure wards.
+At present, it’s crucial to join forces across party lines to end the COVID-19 outbreak as early as possible, but at the same time, we should use this outbreak as an opportunity to raise national infectious disease prevention and control capabilities to a new level.
 I hope you will put your heads together while considering not only urgent countermeasures but the mid- and long-term plans as well.

 We are gravely concerned about our economy.
 It has been dealt a huge blow.
 The longer this goes on, the more worrisome it will become.
 The Government has laid out extraordinary measures to revive our shrunken economy and provide emergency aid to affected businesses and small and micro-size business owners through a drastic fiscal injection.
 We will devise unprecedented measures for the damaged regions and industries and will significantly expand tax benefits and financial assistance for those SMEs and microbusiness owners who are going through hard times.
 In particular, the Government plans to provide support to help cover half of the reduced commercial rents in order to spread the relevant voluntary campaign.